Marcelo dropped from Real Madrid squad after argument with Zidane | Goal.com

 The state of play in La Liga

-Atletico are in pole position to win their first title since 2013-14 as they sit two points clear of second-placed Barcelona having played a game more.
+Atletico are in pole position to win their first title since 2013-14 as they sit one point clear of second-placed Barcelona having played a game less.

 However, Real are only a point further back in third after the same number of matches as their city rivals, and will move into first if they beat Granada and Diego Simeone's side drop points against Real Sociedad on Wednesday night.